dafny-lang/rfcs/0005-ordered-quantification.md

 an operation that in spirit applies several such operations.
 See the "Future Possibilities" section for ideas for pushing this philosophy even further.

+The [JMatch language](https://www.cs.cornell.edu/andru/papers/padl03.pdf), an extension of Java to support pattern matching, includes a `foreach` loop remarkably similar to the proposal here: it is parameterized by a boolean expression and iterates through all matching bindings.
+For example, the statement `foreach(a[int i] != 0) n += i;` sums the indices of all non-zero elements of the array `a`.

 # Unresolved questions
 [unresolved-questions]: #unresolved-questions

+TODO:

 * Is inconsistency between quantification ordering and `<` an issue? (e.g. `<` on datatypes means "rank comparison" and can't be compiled, string prefix rather than lexicographic ordering, etc)